China hosts Russia, Iran for summit as US tensions rise - Journal du Cameroun

 Its member states also include four ex-Soviet Central Asian republics, Pakistan and India.
 Iran is an observer member.

-Authorities emptied an entire oceanside swathe of the city — clearing out shopkeepers, residents and day-trippers to make way for Chinese President Xi Jinping, his Russian counterpart Vladimir Putin and Iran’s President Hassan Rouhani.
+Authorities emptied an entire oceanside swathe of the city — clearing out shopkeepers, residents and day-trippers to make way for Xi, his Russian counterpart Vladimir Putin and Iran’s President Hassan Rouhani.

 Pakistani President Mamnoon Hussain and India’s Prime Minister Narendra Modi will also attend the meeting.